yinkakun/yt_audio_separator/README.md

 # YouTube Audio Separator

 FastAPI service that downloads YouTube audio and separates it into vocals and instrumental tracks using ML models.
-Features intelligent caching, distributed rate limiting, and webhook notifications.
+Features intelligent caching, distributed rate limiting, job queues with Redis, and webhook notifications.

 ## Quick Start